mstksg/inCode/copy/entries/hamilton-1.md

 A `System m n` will describe a system parameterized by `n` generalized coordinates, taking place in an underlying `m`-dimensional Cartesian space.

-It'll also be convenient to have a nice data type to describe the state of our system in terms of its generalized positions ($\mathbf{q}$) and generalized velocities (the rates of changes of these positions, $\dot{\mathbf{q}}$), which is sometimes called "configuration space":
+It'll also be convenient to have a data type to describe the state of our system in terms of its generalized positions ($\mathbf{q}$) and generalized velocities (the rates of changes of these positions, $\dot{\mathbf{q}}$), which is sometimes called "configuration space":